Dillon Danis: Grappling career

-Danis overall holds a grappling record of 18 wins and 16 losses, and is a seven time tournament winner, winning eleven of his fights by submission, with only a single loss coming by submission to himself.
+Danis overall holds a grappling record of 18 wins and 16 losses, and is a seven time tournament winner.
+Eleven of his eighteen wins were by submission, while only one out of his 16 losses was by being submitted.

+Danis was set to face UFC lightweight contender Arman Tsarukyan at Hype FC in May 2026, but the bout was cancelled for undisclosed reasons.

 Boxing career

 Original cancelled bout with KSI

 On November 18, 2022, Danis made an appearance at the press conference for MF & DAZN: X Series 003 where he confronted British YouTuber KSI.
 During the broadcast on November 19, it was announced that Danis would face KSI on January 14, 2023, at Wembley Arena in London, England as the headliner to X Series 004.
 However, Danis withdrew on January 4 with Mams Taylor, promoter and matchmaker for Misfits Boxing, stating the reason being that he is "underprepared, he [Danis] has no coach, he might be struggling with weight."
 Danis was replaced by Brazilian YouTuber FaZe Temperrr.

 Paul and Danis moments before the start of their bout.